 Root canal treatment

 When a crack reaches the pulp, infection is very likely.
 In that case, you might need an endodontic procedure called root canal treatment.
 Entry into the pulp is opened up and infected material is removed.
-This can be finished off with a crown or large filling.
+This can be finished off with a crown or large filling, depending on the tooth and extent of fracture.

 If the fracture goes down the roots too far, bacteria can still enter through tiny cracks and cause the tooth to fail over time.